Divorce Settlements Are Not Set In Stone

 - Court decision: After considering all the evidence and arguments presented during the hearing, the court will make a decision.
 This decision could either approve or deny the requested modifications to the MSA.
 The court’s priority is to have the changes align with the principles of fairness and justice, taking into account the well-being of any children involved and the financial stability of both parties.

-During this entire process, you are better off engaging a divorce attorney.
-We can help with legal procedures like accurately filing the paperwork and meeting all deadlines, negotiating with the other party for a favorable outcome, helping ensure fair distribution of property and making the divorce process less stressful.
+During this entire process, you are better off engaging with a skilled family law lawyer.
+We can help you with legal procedures such as accurately filing the paperwork and meeting all deadlines, negotiating with the other party for a favorable outcome, helping ensure fair distribution of property, and making the divorce process less stressful.

 When Does A Divorce Modification Make Sense?